-This Place Type change, when located along existing or planned high-performance transit lines and trails, will add a greater mix of uses and density to the recommended areas, and advance Goal 4 by increasing the number of households and jobs with access to high-performance transit stations or trails (either directly adjacent or within a 1⁄2 mile walk or 2-mile bike).
+Future Neighborhood 2 development is recommended in several areas located near existing or planned high-performance transit lines or trails.
+As such, this Place Type change will add new residential development to recommended areas, and advance Goal 4 by increasing the number of households and jobs with access to high-performance transit stations or trails (either directly adjacent or within a 1⁄2 mile walk or 2-mile bike).